-At Melton Primary School we have 14 Governors consisting of teachers, parents of children at our school and other interested parties, each sharing the goal of making the school the best it can be.
+At Melton Primary School we have a range of Governors consisting of teachers, parents of children at our school and other interested parties, each sharing the goal of making the school the best it can be.

 In my spare time, I enjoy running, going to the gym, reading, holidaying and watching my children play football.

 Co-opted Governor.
 Chair and Link Governor.
 Subject: Geography, Computing and DT

 I am a self-employed Management Consultant specialising in digital transformation in the financial and professional services sectors.

 I became a governor in 2010 whilst my son was in Year 6 at the school and became Vice Chair of the governing body in November 2015.
 I am currently Chair of Personnel and a member of the Finance Committee.

 I live locally with my wife and son in Melton and in my spare time enjoy long distance running.
 I can often be seen running around Melton, Lower Ufford, Woodbridge and Wickham Market.